-Some thoughts on confidence and Faking It! from Sarah and Merryn.
+Some thoughts on confidence and Faking It! by Sarah Perris and Merryn Myatt.

 “Our bodies change our minds, our minds change our behaviours and our behaviours change our outcomes” Amy Cuddy

 Confidence!
 It’s the quality most of us say we want…but that very few of us actually have.
 You can instantly tell if someone’s got it, yet it seems almost impossible to acquire it.
 Judging by the thousands of women (and men!) we have worked with over the years, confidence is the BIG issue – bigger than salary, bigger than promotion, even bigger than work-life balance.
 Why?
 Because it is the issue that is closest to people’s souls, the issue that stems from childhood, environment, upbringing, schooling and many other aspects of life.

 Whether we are working with global clients on developing a strategic communications strategy, whether we’re training a CEO how to face the media or whether we’re hosting a conference on international energy policy, it’s never more than 30 minutes before the subject of confidence (or rather, the lack of it) comes up.

 Lack of confidence – particularly in a business context – is a widespread.
 But at least it means sufferers are not alone!
 We ALL feel the same from time to time.

 Lack of confidence, or self-belief holds people back from seeking that promotion, starting that new business, asking for that pay-rise, enjoying the respect of colleagues, and it holds them back from being considered competent and impressive by customers, suppliers or clients.